-SARH works with residents to keep tenants and visitors safe in our buildings.
+SARH work with residents to keep tenants and visitors safe in our buildings.

-We take the safety of communal areas very seriously.
-A fire here could spread between homes.
+The safety of communal areas is a priority for us and for our customers.
+A fire in a communal area could spread between homes.
 It could make it more difficult for the emergency services to reach you and might prevent you from leaving the building in an emergency.

 What do we mean by communal areas?

 Communal areas are places in your building that other people share.
-We’re referring to areas outside your front door: landings, entrance lobbies, corridors, meter cupboards, lifts, open walkways and balconies.
+We’re not talking about your home.
+We’re thinking about areas outside your front door – like landings, entrance lobbies, corridors, meter cupboards, lifts, open walkways and balconies.

-Communal areas must be kept clear at all times.
-If a fire broke out in your building, there should be nothing in these areas that could:
+If there was a fire in your building, there must be nothing in these areas that could:

-If you live in a building that includes communal areas, you must ensure that nothing is kept or stored in these spaces.
+If you live in a building that includes communal areas, you must ensure that you don’t keep or store anything in these spaces.

-Do you remove items kept in communal areas?
+Do you remove items left in communal areas?

 |Artificial plants||Washing lines or racks|